surfranch/TelegramShillBot/README.md

         message_type: three
         wait_interval: 300
         increase_wait_interval: 60
         # ^^ you can choose to increase the channel's wait interval after every iteration
       ibfake:
         message_type: three
         image: images/awhsum.jpg
         # ^^ you can choose to send an image with the message
+      isendmany:
+        message_type:
+        - one
+        - two
+        - three
+        # ^^ you can choose to send multiple message types
+        wait_interval: 900
+        image: images/awhsum.jpg
     ```

 - Verify your YAML by copying all of `settings.yml` and paste it into http://www.yamllint.com/